The Harrington Prize for Innovation in Medicine

 For Notable Achievements for Innovation, Creativity and Potential for Clinical Application

-The Harrington Discovery Institute at University Hospitals Case Medical Center, part of a national initiative unveiled in February 2012 called the Harrington Project, is a nonprofit medical institute dedicated to physician-scientists, enabling them to transform breakthrough insights into novel therapies that enhance patient care.
+Harrington Discovery Institute at University Hospitals in Cleveland, Ohio – part of an international initiative called The Harrington Project for Discovery & Development, is a nonprofit medical institute dedicated to physician-scientists, enabling them to transform breakthrough insights into novel therapies that enhance patient care.
 The Harrington Project is fueled by $250 million in donations and other funding, including $50 million from the Harrington Family.

 Prize: $20,000 unrestricted honorarium